-In 2010, Mzalendo received funding from the Omidyar Network which allowed for improvements and additions to the site, in partnership with mySociety.
+In 2010, Mzalendo received funding from the Omidyar Network (now Luminate) which allowed for improvements and additions to the site, in partnership with mySociety.
 We worked with Mzalendo to relaunch it on the Pombola platform, adding richer content.

 These include ‘scorecards’ for each MP to assess their attendance, contactability and spending performance, and publication of Hansard, the official record of debates.
 Visitors to the site can also comment on MPs’ or parties’ pages.
 Additionally, a MapIt installation allows users to input their location and access information about their representative and nearest constituency office.

 Mzalendo publishes a lively blog, information about subjects such as the contribution of women to the Kenyan Parliament, and an explanation of how democracy works.

 Since its relaunch, Mzalendo’s audience and impact has steadily grown.
 Word was spread, in part, by those MPs who received high ‘score cards’: naturally, they were keen to broadcast this fact via social media.